WolfieLeader/npm/packages/get-client-ip/README.md

 We want to thank [Petar Bojinov](https://github.com/pbojinov) for the inspiration.

-## Contributing 🤝
+## Contributions 🤝

-Contributions are welcome!
-Feel free to open an issue or submit a pull request if you have any improvements or bug fixes to the project.
+Want to contribute or suggest a feature?

+- Open an issue or feature request
+- Submit a PR to improve the packages or add new ones
+- Star ⭐ the repo if you like what you see

 ## License 📜